shaunpersad/api-foundation/readme.md

 ## Key Concepts
 * **Authorization**: A user must give permission for an app to access their resources on the resource server.
 E.g. When logging in to an app via Facebook, you are giving that app permission to access your resources on Facebook.
 * **Authorization Code**: After a successful Authorization process, an Authorization Code is returned.
 This code can then be exchanged for an Access Token.
 * **Access Token**: A token presented when accessing a protected resource.
-Often, this access token acts on behalf of a specific user in your system (however this does not always have to be the case).
+Often, this Access Token acts on behalf of a specific user in your system (however this does not always have to be the case).
 * **Authentication**: Making a request for an Access Token.
 The structure and requirements for this request are based on the Grant Types implemented by the app.
 * **Grant Type**: The Authentication method used.
 ApiFoundation implements multiple Grant Types, and allows for custom Grant Types to be created.
 * **Client**: An app that is using your API.
 It can be anything: a website, mobile app, or a server.
 "Client" and "app" will be used interchangeably in this doc.